Updated: Feb 13

 Exfoliate - With a chemical or manual exfoliant.
-Chemical exfoliants will chemically remove skin.
-Manual exfoliants remove skin through a manual manipulation.
+Chemical exfoliants will chemically remove the skin.
+Manual exfoliants remove skin through manual manipulation.
 Usually through micro scrubs, brushes, textured sponges, etc.

-By exfoliating you are allowing the topical treatments you're about to apply reach further into the layers of the skin.
+By exfoliating, you are allowing the topical treatments you're about to apply to reach further into the layers of the skin.
 In return, speeding up the skin cycle.

 I then like to finish off with a Sheet mask or my Skincare routine.

 This step helps repair the lipid barrier (moisture barrier) and keep the skin strong and healthy

 If you already have similar products, use them and tag me while your masking!